THREAD-3-2/Learning_Hamiltonians/docs/intro.rst

 .. autofunction:: Learning_Hamiltonians.main.predicted

-with the Hamitlonian function replaced by the Nueral Network after the training procedure (i.e. the learned Hamiltonian) to evualte the approximation, and in
+with the Hamitlonian function replaced by the Neural Network after the training procedure (i.e. the learned Hamiltonian) to evualte the approximation, and in

 .. autofunction:: Learning_Hamiltonians.nn_functions.predictedVF

 with the Hamitlonian function replaced by the Neural Network during the training procedure (to solve the training equations with classical Runge--Kutta schemes).

 We remarks briefly that :math:`T^*S^2` is a homogeneous manifold, since it is acted upon transitively by the Lie group SE(3) through the group action